ga4gh/va-spec/docs/source/core-information-model/entities/information-entities/statement.rst

 **DATA STRUCTURE**

-The Core model supports a Statement-centric approach, where each discrete assertion of knowledge about a variant is captured in a self-contained **Statement** object that roots a data structure like that in the figure below.
+In VA Models, each discrete assertion of knowledge about a variant is captured in a self-contained **Statement** object that roots a data structure that supports rich and flexible descriptions of the evidence and provenance supporting this knowledge:

 .. gks-core-statement-data-structure: